Hamed-kalak/CLAM_HANCOCK/README.md

 ## Usage

 Please refer to the original [CLAM documentation](https://github.com/mahmoodlab/CLAM) for pipeline setup and usage instructions.
+WSI and TMA could be trained on CLAM individually and combined. to do Cpmbined first both datasets must be encoded to features through either models and then aggregated through [`Aggregation.ipynb`](Aggregation.ipynb).
+Afterwards it could be trained on the attention head and analysed using [`CLAM_UNI/AG2_heatmap_analysis.ipynb`](CLAM_UNI/AG2_heatmap_analysis.ipynb)

 ## Additional Scripts